bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Partly Cloudy
+- Mostly Clear
-- 78% humidity
+- 79% humidity
-- 4 mph wind
+- 5 mph wind
-- 45% cloud cover
+- 33% cloud cover
-- 44 AQI 🟩
+- 46 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 0.44 inches of rain expected in the next 48 hours
+- 0.28 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>